darshil0/Web-Testing-Framework/README.md

 # Web Testing Framework

+This is a new repository created for Web Testing Framework creation and understanding.
 This is a lightweight web testing framework built using Java, Selenium, and TestNG.

 ## Architecture